Election FAQs | Find Your Electoral District | 2020 Elections Results

 RECEs have a say in the governance of their profession.
 Members in good standing can nominate candidates for Council — or run for Council themselves — and vote in the election.

-Voting is your chance to help choose the people who oversee the regulation of your profession.
+When there is an election in your district, it's your chance to help choose the people who oversee the regulation of your profession.
 Council members play an active role in building public trust and making decisions that shape what RECEs do, every day, in their practice.
-So mark your calendar and cast your ballot.
-Eighteen candidates are running in this year's election.
-Find out more

 Election results announced